calydia/blog-forestry-gatsby/src/pages/posts/unintentionally-teaching-cats-funny-habits.md

   are super cute when they do this.</p><p>Osiris has learned that it's smart to not start eating straight away.
 He always checks if Lumia will start eating.
 For some reason, he seems to think that if Lumia won't eat, they will get something better.
-  Yeah, they will, but it will take hours because we don't like wasting food.
+  Yeah, they eventually will, but it will take hours because we don't like wasting food.
 Their eating habits are also quite different.
 Lumia most often takes a few bites and comes back to take a few bites a bit later.
 Osiris eats as much as he will eat, he starts eating from his cup and after Lumia first leaves, he will switch to her cup to eat all the jellies or sauces.
 So he basically sucks the meat pieces and puts them back.
-  Osiris also usually doesn't want to touch the old food after an hour or two maximum.
-  Lumia, on the other hand, will eat the foods even if they've been in the cups for a bit longer.</p>"
+Osiris also usually doesn't want to touch the old food after an hour or two maximum, he switches to his dry food at that point.
+Lumia, on the other hand, will eat the foods even if they've been in the cups for a bit longer.
+  And she doesn't touch any dry foods, she hates them.</p>"
 image_alt_text: My cat, Lumia, pressing my keyboard buttons
 photo_credits: ''